Supersymmetric hybrid inflation with non-minimal coupling to gravity: The model's predictions

 \subsection{Relations between $r$, $n_{tk}$ and $\phi$}

-Similar numerical calculations are done on the equation (\ref{eq35}) using equations (\ref{eq36}) and (\ref{eq37}) via equations (\ref{eq28}) and (\ref{eq33}) to see the variation of the running of the tensor spectral index $n_{tk}$ as a function of the tensor-to-scalar ratio $r$ and the field $\phi$ for different values of the parameter $\xi$ corresponding to different experimental bounds on $r$ as mentioned above.
-The model independent numerical calculation is also done using equation (\ref{eq35}) for values of $r$ from $0$ to $0.27$.
-The results of all these calculations are shown in the Fig.\ref{fig4}.
-The model independent $r-n_{tk}$ curve is found to passage through points on model based $r-n_{tk}$ curves for different $\xi$ (see the left panel of Fig.\ref{fig4}).
-These points give the values of $n_{tk}$ corresponding to different experimental bounds on $r$ (refer to previous section).
-This suggests that the values of $n_{tk}$ for $0.0057 < \xi < 0.0085$ lies within the range of BICEP2 data as stated above.
-On the other hand, the values of $n_{tk}$ for $\xi<0.0046$ and $\xi<0.0051$ lie within the upper bounds of BICEP2/Keck's and Planck's data respectively.
+Numerical calculations are done on the equation (\ref{eq40}) using equations (\ref{eq41}) and (\ref{eq42}) via equations (\ref{eq32}) and (\ref{eq37}) to see the variation of the running of the tensor spectral index $n_{tk}$ as a function of the tensor-to-scalar ratio $r$ and the field $\phi$ for different values of the parameter $\xi$ corresponding to experimental upper bounds on $r$ as mentioned above.
+The model independent numerical calculation is also done using equation (\ref{eq40}) for values of $r$ from $0$ to $0.17$.
+The results of all these calculations are shown in the Fig.\ref{fig7}.
+The model independent $r-n_{tk}$ curve is found to passages through points on model based $r-n_{tk}$ curves for different $\xi$ (see the left plot of Fig.\ref{fig7}).
+These points give the values of $n_{tk}$ corresponding to experimental upper bounds on $r$ (refer to previous section).
+This suggests that the values of $n_{tk}$ for $\xi<0.0164$ and $\xi<0.0184$ lie within the upper bounds of BICEP2/Keck's and Planck's data respectively.
+From this result we may say that the slow-roll approximation imposed on our model is appropriate.
 Furthermore, the value of $n_{tk}$ for the upper bound of BICEP2/Keck's data is found to lies well within the $95\%$ and $68\%$ c.l. contours drawn on the basis Planck's data.
-Hence, the most probable value of the non-minimal coupling parameter $\xi$ should be $\sim 0.0046\pm0.0005$.
+Hence, the most probable value of the non-minimal coupling parameter $\xi$ should lie within $0.0164^{+0.0020}_{-0.0035}$.
 This is the same inference as we have drawn above.